mmbman/Katagiri/1984-01-25-Blue-Cliff-Record-Case-53.md

 So of course you can understand the flying away is implication of impermanence; that’s fine.
 But this is why the pointer says it like this.

 So, from this point, *wild duck* is the implication of truth.
 “The whole world doesn’t hide it”: it’s always manifested in everywhere.
-“The spiritual source shines clearly in the light.” *Light* means phenomena; [it is] in the phenomena, always.
+“The spiritual source shines clearly in the light”: *light* means phenomena; [it is] in the phenomena, always.
 And the Sandokai says, “The branching streams flow into the darkness.” *Darkness* means the truth.
 So always interconnected, interpenetrated, simultaneously.

 And another point is: the truth, the spiritual source, shines clearly in the phenomena – so that means truth is always existing in the phenomena – simultaneously, “phenomena always flows into the darkness” means always truth.
 So you cannot grasp the phenomena as phenomena, because it’s always flowing into the darkness, truth.
 It means all phenomena – human body, human mind – no mind, no colors, [...] no eyes, no ears.
 We always chant [this].
 Very naturally, strictly speaking, human body, human mind, all sentient beings, flow into darkness – that means the truth.
 So-called *emptiness* – or emptiness means *boundlessness*, or *countlessness*, or *eternity*, we can say.
 Or, *full presence*.
 We can say so.
 Full presence, full working, full dynamic working – that is the source, spiritual source.